This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your chest and airways.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Bronchoscopy: This test is done to look inside your airways and lungs.
-Caregivers insert a bronchoscope (a tube with a light and magnifying glass on the end) into your mouth and down into your lungs.
+Healthcare providers insert a bronchoscope (a tube with a light and magnifying glass on the end) into your mouth and down into your lungs.
 You may get medicine for pain or to help you relax during the test.
-Caregivers may also collect samples of sputum, fluid, or cells from your lungs for testing.
+Healthcare providers may also collect samples of sputum, fluid, or cells from your lungs for testing.
 This may help find the cause of bronchiectasis or see if you have an infection.

 - Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
 PFTs help your caregivers decide the best treatment for you.

 - Antibiotics: This medicine helps fight or prevent an infection caused by bacteria.
 Take this medicine as directed.

 - Bronchodilators: You may need bronchodilators to help open the air passages in your lungs, and help you breathe more easily.